 Craig M. Collins

-Craig M. Collins is one of California’s preeminent property lawyers.
-One of the top land use and condemnation lawyers in the United States, his cases have involved planning, zoning, eminent domain, various kinds of business litigation, landslides, contract, due process, equal protection, defective construction, nuisance, insurance and environmental law.
+Mr. Collins is one of California’s preeminent property lawyers.
+One of the top land use and condemnation lawyers in the United States, Mr. Collins' cases have involved planning, zoning, eminent domain, various kinds of business litigation, landslides, contract, due process, equal protection, defective construction, nuisance, insurance and environmental law.

 Rancho California Water District v.
 Vail Lake USA, in Riverside County, which resulted in the Court issuing a mandatory injunction requiring the Water District to build a $28 million pipeline for our client, the owner of Vail Lake.